TheWindows/BazaarPM5/README.md

 ## ⚠ Notes

-- Only players with `winshop.command` permission can access the bazaar.
+- All players with `winshop.command` permission can access the bazaar.
 - Make sure your EconomyAPI balance is sufficient before buying items.
 - Plugin requires PocketMine-MP API 5.